lenorakepler/basespace_import/README.md

-# pybasespace
+# basespace_import
-Helper commands to use basespace's CLI in Python implementations
+Helper python command to import reads using basespace's CLI given the name of the sequencing run This is pretty specific to our use case, but should be easily adaptable.